denysvitali/sonos-web/README.md

 `cd sonos-web/`
 3. Install the dependencies
 `npm install`
+4. Install gulp systemwide
+`npm install -g gulp`
-4. Start the server
+5. Start the server
 `npm start`
-5. See if it works, visit [http://localhost:8888/](http://localhost:8888/) or visit http://your-server-ip:8888/ from another location
+6. See if it works, visit [http://localhost:8888/](http://localhost:8888/) or visit http://your-server-ip:8888/ from another location

 ##Plugins
 This is a list of planned plugins